 It can be easy to confuse CBD and THC, we get it.
 Both are derived from cannabis, and CBD and THC are commonly the most abundant active compounds found in the plant.
-In this article we’ll dive into the differences between CBD and THC.
+In this article, we’ll dive into the differences between CBD and THC.
 Then you can make informed decisions when integrating products into your wellness routine that best suit your lifestyle and needs.

-What’s the difference between CBD and THC?
+What’s the Difference between CBD and THC?

-Here’s a simple way to think about it: THC is defined by what cannabis makes you feel, while the effects of CBD aren’t necessarily “felt”, but rather experienced.
-And while there are overlapping therapeutic benefits of each cannabinoid, there are specific conditions and ailments where it’s important to have specific ratios--CBD-dominant, THC-dominant or 1:1.
+Here’s a simple way to think about the difference between CBD and THC: THC is defined by what cannabis makes you feel, while the effects of CBD aren’t necessarily “felt,” but rather experienced.
+And while there are overlapping potential therapeutic benefits of each cannabinoid, there are specific conditions and ailments where it’s important to have specific ratios — CBD-dominant, THC-dominant, or 1:1.

 CBD (aka cannabidiol) is the non-psychoactive compound found in the cannabis and hemp plants that is not associated with euphoric or “high” feelings.
 CBD is non-psychoactive but may create a mild feeling of relaxation.

-This does not mean that CBD, by itself, cannot offer therapeutic benefits.
+This does not mean that CBD, by itself, cannot offer potential therapeutic benefits.
 High doses of CBD often produce a profoundly relaxing experience.
 Like stepping out of a hot tub, your body may feel tingly and relaxed, and your brain may feel clearer.

-Legality Differences CBD vs. THC
+Legal Differences between CBD and THC

 With the passing of the Farm Bill in December 2018, industrial hemp became a legal agricultural commodity in the United States.
 The FDA is currently researching and evaluating the safety of CBD.
 In the meantime, its stance is that any product that adds CBD to food (like chocolate) or lists the item specifically as a “dietary supplement” is not available to be sold or transported across state lines.